aghassaei/triangles-in-drosophila-ppi/README.md

 | pos/pos/u | 77 | 4.02 |
 | pos/u/u | 1174 | 61.27 |
 | pos/neg/u | 550 | 28.71 |

+#Discussion

+In one paragraph, discuss how your findings (or anticipated findings) would fit into the bigger biological problem/question.

+# References
+Figures/pictures can be very useful to describe graphs, the computational problem, and the results.
+URLs to GraphSpace graphs are also useful.

+ask them if they want me to link the girhub into their things

+cite anna correctly on viz graph

 wasn't possible to have these since we needed at least 1 nmii (listed as a positive)